mertcansulupinar/Label-TextBox-Button/README.md

 <h1>Label-TextBox-Button</h1>
 Label TextBox Button usage
 <br></br>
-I created a simple captcha, it's so basic but if you want learn new things, you repeat many times so i choose this method;
+I created a simple app for learn label-textbox-button usage, it's so basic but if you want learn new things, you repeat many times so i choose this method;
 <strong>when I learn something new, I'll share it with more people because the information is beautiful as you share it :)</strong>

 <h1>I used</h1>